sv3ndk/weather_api_demo_go/readme.md

 ## TODO (maybe)

-* add concurrency to ws feed-back and data generator: insert to DB concurrently with goroutines or step function
 * handleg SIGINT correcty in ws socket client
 * add Webocket security: API key?
 Or first request a temp token through REST, then pass it in the `connect` ws phase
 * add custom domain name